-Out in the middle of the desert, ten miles from Sloan, Nevada and just about the same from the “Welcome to Las Vegas Sign” stands seven pillars of DayGlo-painted rocks stacked on top of each other.
-Within the Ivanpah Valley adjacent to Sheep Mountain and the McCullough, Bird Spring, and Goodsprings ranges of mountains they await your curiosity.
+Out in the middle of the desert, ten miles from Sloan, Nevada, and just about the same from the “Welcome to Fabulous Las Vegas” Sign stands seven tall pillars of DayGlo-painted rocks stacked on top of each other.
+I kid you not!

 They expect six million people will go out there in the next two years to see the rocks.
 Sounds about right.
-When we went last Sunday, it was a steady stream of cars, people and pets coming and going.
-Taking pictures, touching the rocks and wandering off in the desert.
+When we went last Sunday, there was a steady stream of cars, people, and pets coming and going.
+Taking pictures, touching the huge boulders, and wandering off in the desert to explore some more.

 “Seven Magic Mountains elicits continuities and solidarities between human and nature, artificial and natural, then and now, Rondinone”

 As art displays go, these are interesting.
-The stark contrast of brightly colored rock formations thirty feet tall against the large and barren landscape of the Mojave desert and the rugged walls of the surrounding mountains.
-I find it interesting to mix these colored rocks with ordinary the peacefulness of the desert.
+The stark contrast of brightly colored rock formations thirty feet tall against the large and barren landscape of the Mojave desert mixed with the rugged walls of the surrounding mountains.
+I find it interesting to mix these colored rocks with the ordinary peacefulness of the desert.
 Minus the muted sounds of cars whizzing by on the nearby I-15, you can still get the feeling of isolation mixed with what could easily be characterized as several giant-sized canisters of Play-Doh!

-It’s art that is privately funded and gives the area some recognition.
+It’s some strange art that is privately funded and it gives the area some recognition.
 All the rock was quarried from the surrounding mountains and installed using local labor.
 Yet, some people feel the need to destroy what others create.
 Less than two months after being installed, the art display was vandalized.
 Some idiots actually made the effort to drive all the way out in the desert to spray paint graffiti over the rocks.
 (Sorry, there is no such thing as graffiti art.
 It’s vandalism, plain and simple!).
 STOP IT!

 Seven Magic Mountains is open and free to the public during daylight hours.